 Instructions

-• VEGGIES: Without opening the package, microwave carrots for 3 minutes and let stand until ready to use.
+• Without opening the package, microwave carrots for 3 minutes and let stand until ready to use.
 Melt butter or oil in a large pot (cast iron will cook quicker) over medium-high heat.
-Once melted, add in the diced yellow onion and the entire bag of carrots (don't add any liquid in the carrot bag).
-Sauté for 5-8 minutes or until onions are golden and carrots are fork-tender.
-(They won't get too much more tender -- the rest of the cooking time is quick!)
+Once melted, add diced yellow onion and the entire bag of carrots (don’t add any liquid from the carrot bag).
+Sauté 5–8 minutes or until onions are golden and carrots are fork-tender.
+(They won’t get too much more tender—the rest of the cooking time is quick!)

-• AROMATICS: Add ginger, garlic, curry powder, and red curry paste.
-Cook, stirring constantly for 2-3 minutes or until very fragrant.
-Shake up the can of coconut milk and then pour it in.
-Stir over medium-high, until the coconut milk begins to bubble and thicken, about 3 minutes.
+• Add ginger, garlic, curry powder, and red curry paste.
+Cook, stirring constantly, for 2–3 minutes or until very fragrant.
+Shake up the can of coconut milk and pour it in.
+Stir over medium-high until the coconut milk begins to bubble and thicken, about 3 minutes.

-• CHICKEN AND PEAS: Remove pot from heat.
-Add in the rotisserie chicken, frozen peas, and salt to taste (I add 1 teaspoon fine sea salt).
-Stir through to warm, taste and adjust seasonings (add a pinch of sugar if it's too spicy and/or some fresh lime juice for some acidity/freshness if desired) and serve immediately.
+• Remove pot from heat.
+Add rotisserie chicken, frozen peas, and salt (or to taste).
+Stir through to warm, then taste and adjust seasonings (add a pinch of sugar if it’s too spicy and/or some fresh lime juice for some acidity/freshness if desired).
+Serve immediately.

-• SERVING: Serve over white rice with warmed naan
+• Serve over white rice with warmed naan

 Recipe Notes

-Note 1Garlic and ginger cubes: To make prep seriously quick and easy, we use Dorot garlic and ginger cubes (6 of each, which is the equivalent of 2 tablespoons).
-Alternatively, you can use pre-minced garlic and ginger paste.
+Note 1: To make prep seriously quick and easy, I use Dorot garlic and ginger cubes (6 of each, which is the equivalent of 2 tablespoons).
+Or you can use pre-minced garlic and ginger paste.

-Note 2: Curry powder: We've tested this recipe with Simple Truth Organic yellow curry powder and Great Value Organic yellow curry powder -- neither were overly hot/spicy.
-Reduce quantity if using a hotter curry powder and you're concerned about heat.
+Note 2: I’ve tested this recipe with Simple Truth Organic yellow curry powder and Great Value Organic yellow curry powder—neither were overly spicy.
+Reduce quantity if using a hotter curry powder if you’re concerned about heat.

-Note 3: Curry paste: We use Thai Kitchen which is quite mild (perfect for kids!).
-If you use another brand, test it first; you may want to use slightly less or compensate by adding in some sugar.
+Note 3: I use Thai Kitchen curry paste, which is quite mild (perfect for kids!).
+If you use another brand, test it first; you may want to use slightly less or compensate by adding some sugar.

-Note 4: Side dishes: To keep the sides as simple as possible, use mini naan that you can simply pop in the toaster to warm through.
-And here's the quickest/easiest way to get perfect basmati rice (This only works for basmati rice!)
+Note 4: Serving suggestions: cooked basmati rice and optionally naan and fresh lime.
+To keep the sides as simple as possible, use mini naan that you pop in the toaster to warm through.
+Here’s the quickest/easiest way to get perfect basmati rice (This only works for basmati rice!).

 • Fill a large pot with water and set it to boil.

-• Once the water is at a rolling boil, salt the water and add in rice.
+• Once water is at a rolling boil, salt the water and add in rice.

 Serving: 1serving | Calories: 457kcal | Carbohydrates: 17g | Protein: 31.1g | Fat: 29.6g | Cholesterol: 78.8mg | Sodium: 408.5mg | Fiber: 4.6g | Sugar: 5.5g